Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 780 Ti should perform a lot faster than the GeForce GTX 980 overall. (explain)
+Memory BandwidthThe GeForce GTX 780 Ti, in theory, should perform a lot faster than the GeForce GTX 980 in general. (explain)

-Texel RateThe GeForce GTX 780 Ti will be quite a bit (approximately 46%) faster with regards to AF than the GeForce GTX 980. (explain)
+Texel RateThe GeForce GTX 780 Ti will be a lot (more or less 46%) faster with regards to AF than the GeForce GTX 980. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison